RoboPhred/shipbreaker-sixaxis/README.md

 # TODO

-Configurable bindings of any controller axis to any game axis Configure exact joystick device identifiers to support dual joystick setups
+Button inputs for actions (cutter, tethers, and so on) Configurable bindings of any controller axis to any game axis Configure exact joystick device identifiers to support dual joystick setups Sensitivity controls per-axis.
+Currently falls back to using the sensitivity of the last input device used.